hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Ok, still waiting for a better solution.

 [18:01:55](#167371931568pWLKv:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I already told you 2 times that `catch` and `throw` is by design solution to handle non local control flow í ½í¸‰
+I already told you 2 times that `catch` and `throw` is by design solution to handle non local control flow ğŸ˜‰

 [18:02:15](#167371933569SzCLo:gitter.im) <hiiamboris (NOT THIS ONE)>: how hard can it be?